"The Giving Pantry and Library" Offer Big Help Locally

 UWHC approached Wisdom Project 2030 for help in getting the pantries built and installed.
 They are ready to use ongoing funding available to stock and replenish the pantries and have plenty of partner agencies to help identify appropriate locations.
 Building on UWHC’s Linda Cascio’s efforts and after receipt of a generous anonymous donation for the project, Wisdom Keeper Nan Carvell was able to obtain a $1,000 donation from Home Depot for the needed resources.

-With Nan’s brother-in-law, Al Batog’s technical leadership, they built the first prototype, which is being painted before installation.
-Each pantry requires an 18”x18”x48” hole and a cement footing to securely hold the pantry’s support post.
-When it is completed, this pantry will be installed at the Salvation Army and we will have a complete cycle of learning from the construction, finishing and installation processes to help us build another 10-12 pantries at an estimated cost of $250 each.
+The first prototype has been built and painted.
+This pantry will be installed at the Salvation Army.
+We now have a complete cycle of learning from the construction, finishing and installation processes to help us build another 10-12 pantries at an estimated cost of $250 each.

 So, how can you HELP?